wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Finished the Labels / Annotations chapter, the book states proper usage of both unlocks the true power of kubernetes' flexibility.
 Pretty important, given I hadn't read much about either before starting kuar :)

 **Thoughts:**

+---

+## Day 82, December 23, 2019

+**Today's Progress:** Read the kuar chapter on Service Discovery.
+Exposing a deployment object triggers the creation of a service object under-the-hood, networking the pods via `kube-proxy`

+**Thoughts:**